Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 Supported OS
 ============
 Windows: Windows 7, Windows 8.1, Windows 10, x86, x64
-Linux: Ubuntu 16.04/18 and above, 64 bit
+Linux: Ubuntu 16.04/18 and above, 64-bit
 macOS: Sierra version 10.12.1 and above.
 See note for macOS below.

 Running the ClientControl application
 =====================================
-To run the ClientControl sample application, follow these steps -
+To run the ClientControl sample application, follow these steps:
 1. Plug in the WICED BT kit into the computer using a USB cable.
 2. On Linux PC, additional steps may be required to enable serial port access, see "Note for Linux" below.